Glycophorin C: Ahonen antigen

 The Ahonen (Ana) antigen was first reported in 1972.

 The antigen is found on glycophorin D. This antigen was discovered in a Finnish man on May 5, 1968, during post operative blood cross matching for an aortic aneurism repair.
 In Finland the incidence of this antigen was found to be 6/10,000 donors.
 In Sweden the incidence was 2/3266 donors.
 The molecular basis for the origin of this antigen lies within exon 2 where a G->T substitution in codon 67 (base position 199) converts an alanine to a serine residue.
 While this epitope exists within glycophorin C there it is a cryptantigen.
 It is only antigenic in glycophorin D because of the truncated N terminus.

 Others

 A duplicated exon 2 has erythrocytes also been reported in Japanese blood donors (~2/10,000).
 This mutation has not been associated with a new antigen.

 Antibodies

 Antibodies to the Gerbich antigens have been associated with transfusion reactions and mild hemolytic disease of the newborn.

 In other studies naturally occurring anti-Ge antibodies have been found and appear to be of no clinical significance.
 Immunological tolerance towards Ge antigen has been suggested.

+Clinical diagnostic

+Clinical testing in patient care for Gerbich antigens follows published minimum quality and operational requirements, similar to red cell genotyping for any of the other recognized blood group systems.
+Molecular analysis can identify gene variants (alleles) that may affect Gerbich antigens expression on the red cell membrane.